burlachenkok/exploring-python3/python3-note.md

 ## Programming Languages Taxonomy

 There are a lot of programming languages these days.
-One way to analyze programming languages is from the angle of the implemented type system:
+One way to analyze programming languages is from the angle of the implemented type system (types are objectd and operations with them, and this concept id close by to concept of Algebrs in mathematics):

 * **Static Type System** - statically typed system languages are those in which type checking is done at compile time.
 * **Dynamic Type System** - dynamically typed languages are those in which type checking is done at runtime (execution time).
-* **Strong Type System** or **Strong Type safety** - implicit type casting is prohibited
+* **Strong Type System** or **Strong Type safety** - implicit type casting is prohibited.
 * **Weak Type System** or **Weak Type safety** - implicit type casting is allowed.

 C and C++ have a *Strong Static Type System*.
 Examples of Languages with *Weak Type System* are JavaScript and Perl.